-“According to the 2008 US Census, the state of Massachusetts had a total of 141,843 business organizations….
+“According to the 2008 US Census, Massachusetts had a total of 141,843 business organizations….
 I argue that although small businesses are often overlooked, they do still exhibit important facets of organizational culture.
 I will focus on the application of The Zen of Groups, Geert Hofstede’s power distance, and theories of organizational behavior to my experiences in these settings.
-My goal is to draw upon my professional work experience and identify examples of the aforementioned concepts.
 Providing concrete instances of these theories will offer a solid understanding of the ever changing and complex environments of contemporary business organizations.”

 In the first few introductory paragraphs, be wary of using special terms that need explanation.

 For instance, instead of using intrinsic and extrinsic in the first paragraph, speak of motivation more generally (or give the quickest of parenthetical explanations).